 Over 717 and 718 Charles marched against Neustria and eventually regained his position as the mayor of Frankia.
 Afterwards he finally turned on Plectrude and Theudohald and captured them.
 Unusually for the times, he was merciful to the pair, who were allowed to live out the rest of their lives in comfort.

-With his kingdom secured, Charles – who was now known as Martel (the hammer) – turned his genius to foreign affairs.
+With his kingdom secured, Charles turned his genius to foreign affairs.
 Firstly he secured his borders in modern-day Holland, before repelling Saxon invasions and conquering what is now southern Germany.

 Martel’s power was now so secure that he appointed Frankish Kings by decree, and by the end of his reign he had decided that no King was actually needed – and the appointments ceased.
 However, Martel’s greatest struggle was yet to begin.

-In Europe Frankia’s power was both expanding and respectable – but compared to the advance of Islam in the last century it was risible.
-Since the death of Muhammed in 632 this new religion had spread from India to the south of France, and by the 720s was directly menacing Martel and his kingdom.
+In Europe Frankia’s power was expanding but compared to the advance of Islam in the last century it was risible.
+Since the death of Muhammed in 632 this new religion had reached India and Europe, and by the 720s was a direct challenge to Martel and his aspirations for his new kingdom.

-To the south of Frankia was the semi-independent duchy of Aquitaine, and in 732 it was invaded and crushed by an marauding Islamic army commanded by Abd al-Rahman al-Gafiqi.
-Eudes, Duke of Aquitaine, fled north to request assistance from Martel, who gathered and trained an army before meeting Al-Rahman’s larger force at Tours in modern-day France.
-Here Martel won an astonishing victory of seismic historical importance and Al-Rahman was killed.
+To the south of Frankia was the semi-independent duchy of Aquitaine, invaded by an Islamic army in 732 led by Abd al-Rahman al-Gafiqi.
+Duke Eudes fled to request help from Martel, who gathered and trained an army.
+At Tours, Martel won a decisive victory, halting the Muslim army’s advance and killing Al-Rahman.